Explorers (film): Reception

-The film holds a 72% rating on Rotten Tomatoes, based on 29 reviews, with an average rating of 5.9/10.
-The site's consensus states: "With a terrific young cast (including Ethan Hawke and River Phoenix) and some typically energetic work from director Joe Dante, Explorers soars past its '80s kiddie flick competitors with wit, good-looking effects, and tons of charm."
-Metacritic gave the film a score of 58 based on 14 reviews, indicating "mixed or average reviews".
+The film holds a 49% rating on Rotten Tomatoes, based on 100 reviews, with an average rating of 5.3/10.
+The site's consensus states: "Despite dazzling effects, a terrific young cast, and tons of charm, Explorers fails to soar past its '80s kiddie flick competitors."
+Metacritic gave the film a score of 58 based on 14 reviews, indicating "mixed or average" reviews.

 Cult recognition

 Over time, Explorers has gained a cult following among fans of Dante's work, as well as science fiction fans and those who feel it is an overall family-friendly film.

 Dante reflected on the film by saying that he is appreciative of the warm reception it has earned over the years, but continued by saying "the problem is for me is that the movie you'll see is not the movie I wanted to make.
 It's the movie I got to make up to a certain point and then had to stop.
 It's hard for me to look at it, cause it's not the film I quite had in mind."
 The missing and cut scenes are presumably lost, as Dante tried searching for them in recent years.
 Some of the home video releases would be slightly recut to remove two scenes, where Wolfgang has an encounter with Steve Jackson and his gang of bullies and a brief bit where the boys chase the Tilt-a-Whirl ride after they push it up a hill.
 These two scenes were reinstated when it was added to Netflix.
 A brief sequence at the end where Ben daydreams about the Thunder Road restored and in the classroom was also added in some of the home video releases.
 Originally before the end credits, in the theatrical cut, the alien Wak "broke the fourth wall" and remarked on people who were still in the theater from the smell of popcorn.
 In the re-edited home video version, he just tells another joke before it cuts to the closing credits.